Hannah Swarton: Life in Quebec

-In February, 1691, the Indians she was living with camped in Canada near the home of a French family, and Hannah was sent to beg food from them.
+In February 1691, the Indians she was living with camped in Canada near the home of a French family, and Hannah was sent to beg food from them.
 They gave her food and treated her kindly, and Hannah asked her Abenaki master if she would be allowed to spend the night in a French home, which he agreed to.
 The lady of the household allowed Hannah to sleep in front of the fireplace, and the next day she brought a local innkeeper and an Englishman, who told Hannah that he, too, had been a prisoner.
 The two men invited Hannah to come with them to Quebec (probably Quebec City, as Quebec did not yet exist as a province), where they said they would arrange for her to be ransomed from the Indians.
 Hannah agreed and was taken to the home of "the Lord Intendant, Monsieur Le ...onant, who was Chief Judge, and the Second to the Governour."

 He had her treated at a local hospital (probably the Hôtel-Dieu de Québec) and his wife paid a ransom to Hannah's Indian master.
+(Although it was common at the time for the French to "buy" English prisoners from the Indians, the French later discouraged this practice.)
 He then employed Hannah as a housekeeper, although she was, in effect, a slave.
 She was fed and clothed well, but was subjected to pressure to convert to Catholicism, which she resisted.
 Hannah states in her narrative that her French family threatened to have her sent to France, where she would be burned as a heretic, but Hannah continued to refuse to convert, arguing with the "Nuns, Priests, and Friars" whom she met at church, using quotations from scripture.
 Hannah was forced to attend mass regularly until her mistress decided that she was not going to convert, and thereafter did not require her to go to church.

-During her stay in Quebec, Hannah encountered other English prisoners including Edward Tyng and John Alden III (son of John Alden, Jr.).
+During her stay in Quebec, Hannah encountered other English prisoners including Edward Tyng and John Alden III (son of John Alden Jr.).
 Another English captive, 12-year-old Margaret Gould Stilson, was also a servant in the same household.
 Eventually she was forbidden contact with other English captives except for Margaret Stilson.
-Although it was common at the time for the French to "buy" English prisoners from the Indians, the French later discouraged this practice.